KhushbooNijhawan/KhushbooNijhawan/README.md

 # Hi, I'm Khushboo ! <img height="40" src="https://raw.githubusercontent.com/innng/innng/master/assets/kyubey.gif"/>
--> Electronics and Data analysis enthusiast⚡ Love spotify , standups and kdramas
+- Electronics and Data analysis enthusiast :electric_plug:
+- :sparkles: My personality is a mix of punjbai songs , standups and kdramas

 <!--
 **KhushbooNijhawan/KhushbooNijhawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.